Cross-client Label Propagation for Transductive and Semi-Supervised Federated Learning: Experiments

 We compare \Fedprop to a broad range of other methods.
 To enable a fair comparison of results, all methods use the same network architecture, and hyper-parameters are chosen individually to maximize each method's performance.
 From the existing federated SSL literature, we report results for \emph{FedMatch} \citep{FedMatch}, \emph{FedSiam} \citep{fedsiam} and \emph{FedSem+}, which follows \citep{fedsem} but additionally uses confidence-based sample weights, as we found these to consistently improve its accuracy.
 Additional baselines are two methods that follow the same structure as \Cref{alg:fedprop} but use alternative ways to obtain pseudo-labels: from per-client label propagation (FedAvg+perclientLP) or from the network's classifier predictions (FedAvg+network).
 Finally, we also report results for training in a supervised manner on only the available labeled examples, \emph{FedAvg (labeled only)}.
 Note that we do not include comparisons to \citet{grad_diversity} and \citet{semiFL} as these methods address a different federated SSL scenario in which the server has access to labeled data while the clients have no labels.

 \myparagraph{Results}\quad We report the results of our experiments in Tables~\ref{tab:cifar10-results} and \ref{tab:joint-results} as the average accuracy and standard deviation over three random splits of the data for each setting. \Cref{tab:cifar10-results} provides a comparison of \method to other approaches and baselines in the standard setting of CIFAR-10 with 100 clients, which has been used in prior work.
 In each case, we report results when 1{,}000 or 5{,}000 of the data points are labeled.
 Either all or half of the clients have labels, with classes distributed either \iid or non-\iid across clients. \Cref{tab:joint-results} reports on the harder situation with many more classes, which prior work has not attempted.
-Across the board, \method achieves the best results among all methods.
-The effect is strongest in settings where clients have only a limited amount of labeled data.
-Of the other methods, none has a consistent advantage over the others.
+Across the board, \method achieves the best results among all methods, while of the other methods, none has a consistent advantage over the others.
+In addition to these general observations the results offer a number of more specific insights.